5 Paths to Hitting Your Next Sales Target

-If you’re sales target for next year is looking steeper than the north face of The Eiger – worry not my friend.
+If you’re sales target is looking steeper than the north face of the Eiger – worry not my friend.

-There are 5 business principals below that might very well hold the alchemy that will catapult you towards realising your goals.
+There are 5 business principles below that might very well hold the alchemy that will catapult you towards realising your goals.

 Even if you or your team adopt only one of these principals – and execute it properly – you will start to see the difference in your results in a few short weeks.